Florida

 Miscellaneous

-Prior to initiating services utilizing telehealth, providers shall submit detailed procedures outlining which services they intend to provide.
-Providers delivering any services by telehealth are responsible for the quality of the equipment and technology employed and are responsible for its safe use.
+Providers delivering any services by telehealth are responsible for the quality of the equipment and technology employed.
+Providers are responsible for its safe use.
 Providers utilizing telehealth equipment and technology must be able meet or exceed the prevailing standard of care.
 Service providers must meet the following additional requirements:

-• Must be capable of two-way, real-time electronic communication, and the security of the technology must be in accordance with applicable federal confidentiality regulations 45 CFR §164.312;
+Must be capable of two (2)-way, real-time electronic communication, and the security of the technology must be in accordance with applicable federal confidentiality regulations 45 CFR §164.312;

 No reimbursement for equipment used to provide telemedicine services.